bmstu-iu9/refal-5-lambda/docs/3-basics.en-alt.md

 and one – using it it will be possible to define the end of one argument and the beginning of another argument.
 We will use the `'+'` symbol for clarity.

-Note. _Later we will know about really easie, effective and general way of arguments division._
+Note. _Later we will know about really easy, effective and general way of arguments division._

     BinAdd {